|

 Lakes.
 I find that even on the so called off years there

-are still more than enough pinks to keep anglers happy
+are still more than enough pink salmon to keep anglers happy

 in the Garden River.